devanshiagarwal1034/Image-Captioning-with-Generative-AI/README.md

 ## Project Overview

-This project implements an **automated image captioning AI** that:
+This project implements an **automated image captioning AI** that -

 - Understands the content of images
 - Generates accurate and meaningful descriptions
-- Creates a text-based index for easy image retrieval